pishangujeniya/instagram-helper/README.md

 ### ⚠ Warning
 > The script or the creator is in any ways not reponsibile for any of your actions.
 Do at your own risk.

+> The script in any way is not doing anything different other than just computer programmatically automation to the task which a user would do manually.

+> We do not collect any data or information.

+> The network request is send to server whenever a user does some task on using Instagram Normally, that requests are automatically programmatically sent using this script.

+> We do not have any connection to the user who is using this script.

+> The script is totally the similar execution of code to the task which Instagram Website does.

+> The script does the task on the site of Instagram.com and so the requests are also sent on the Instagram server for the task.

+> The code of script is totally opensource and is very simple and easy to understand which can confirm the above statements.

 ## 💪 Script created & Maintained by

 [Pishang Ujeniya](https://github.com/pishangujeniya)